- Family Development Training and Credentialing

 - In-Demand & Green Careers

-Frontline workers in public and private health, education, and human services agencies are being offered training to reorient the way they work with families.
-This approach emphasizes the strengths and resources of families to empower them for long-lasting change.
+Frontline workers in health, education and human services agencies are offered training in the approach that emphasizes the strengths and resources of families to empower them for long-lasting change.

 High school diploma or GED.